aevilla160/hpc_docs/docs/condo.md

 2. CIRT returns the node to the PI

-    CIRT will facilitate removing the PI node from the cluster, and PIs might incur costs for CIRT's time and effort on the proceess of removing the node.
-    PI will be soley responslbe for the node once returned.

-## End of Maintainability

-When a node or computing resource comes to the end of it's maintabiliity where it becomes ineffective to continue to purchase parts for it, or parts are no longer produced or the QoS becomes poor, requiring lots of attention and staff oversight.
-We will proceed with taking it down from the cluster and offer options to the PI.

-1. CIRT Keeps the node(s) and merge to public partition -

-    PI-owned queues will cease to exist and and the nodes will be merged into general, public partition(s).

-    CIRT will take the ownership of the nodes and take responsibility for the maintance and housing of the node post-warranty.
-CIRT will also reserve the right to retire the node(s).

-2. CIRT returns the node to the PI

-    CIRT will facilitate removing the PI node from the cluster, and PIs might incur costs for CIRT's time and effort on the proceess of removing the node.
-    PI will be soley responslbe for the node once returned.
+    CIRT will facilitate the removal of the PI node from the cluster.
+PIs may incur costs for CIRT's time and effort involved in this process.
+Once the node is returned, the PI will be solely responsible for it.

 ## Condo PI-Contributor Highlight
-Below is a table of PIs who have contributed nodes to the Pinnacles cluster, assisting in the growth and power of Pinnacles.
+The table below lists the PIs who have contributed nodes to the Pinnacles cluster, helping to enhance its growth and capabilities.

 | PI | Department |  Queue |
 | -------------- | ----------------------- | --------------- |